RoseChinenye/LiveCodingSession/README.md

 # LiveCodingSession
 Live Coding Session Tasks

-This repository contains 6 files and a Readme file.
+This repository contains 6 csharp files and a Readme file.

 Authentication.cs file contains a program that takes a string, transforms all but the last four characters into "#" and returns the new masked string.
 CapitalLetterIndex.cs file contains a program that takes a string and returns an ordered array containing the indices of all capital letters in the string.